ta4j/ta4j-wiki/Indicators-Inventory.md

 | `org.ta4j.core.indicators.elliott.confidence` | **TimeProportionFactor** | Scores time proportion conformance. |

 **Short usage**
-- **What it is:** Elliott Wave structure (swings, count, channel, ratios, projection, invalidation, phase, scenarios, confluence); trend bias across scenarios; pluggable analyzer with swing detectors and confidence profiles.
+- **What it is:** Elliott Wave structure (swings, count, channel, ratios, projection, invalidation, phase, scenarios, confluence); trend bias across scenarios; pluggable analysis runner with swing detectors, confidence profiles, and optional supporting degrees.
 - **Theory:** Elliott Wave Theory models market structure in impulsive and corrective waves with Fibonacci relationships.
-- **When to use:** When applying Elliott-based rules or targets; use confluence, invalidation, and trend bias for robustness; use ElliottWaveAnalyzer for one-shot analysis with custom detectors.
+- **When to use:** When applying Elliott-based rules or targets; use confluence, invalidation, and trend bias for robustness; use `ElliottWaveAnalysisRunner` for one-shot analysis with custom detectors or multi-degree validation.
 - **When not to use:** When wave rules or degree are not clearly defined; interpretation is subjective.
 - *Future: use cases, example code.*
 - See also: [Elliott Wave Indicators](Elliott-Wave-Indicators.md).